efayola/MICB475_25W1_Team_6/Meetings/November_20.md

 Fig.2

-Volcano plot DESEq
+DESEq - Volcano plot OR Heat map

-Talk to team 10 - have a lot of sig data DESEq. found a way to count how many are enriched and depleted. or Heat map?
+Talk to team 10 - have a lot of sig data DESEq. found a way to count how many are enriched and depleted.

 Fig.3